Blue-Bag/ansible-role-haproxy/README.md

 **Note**: This role _officially_ supports HAProxy versions 1.5 and 1.6.
 Future versions may require some rework.

-**Note**: This role combines two forks on originating from Jeff Geerling and the other from https://github.com/Oefenweb/ansible-haproxy
+**Note**: This role combines a fork originating from Jeff Geerling by https://github.com/ome/ansible-role-haproxy and another role from https://github.com/Oefenweb/ansible-haproxy

 ## Requirements